bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `...args` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types) Optional arguments to pass when the `callback` is called.
 -   Returns: [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#timers_class-immediate) for use with [`clearImmediate()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#timers_clearimmediateimmediate)

-Schedules the “immediate” execution of the `callback` after I/O events’ callbacks.
+Schedules the "immediate” execution of the `callback` after I/O events’ callbacks.

 When multiple calls to `setImmediate()` are made, the `callback` functions are queued for execution in the order in which they are created.
 The entire callback queue is processed every event loop iteration.
 If an immediate timer is queued from inside an executing callback, that timer will not be triggered until the next event loop iteration.